nathanielcompton/python-twitter-sentiment-analysis/README.md

 ```bash
 <venv>$ python src/main.py [COMMAND] [OPTIONAL FLAGS]
 ```
-Reference Click and Tweepy documentation as needed to understand
+Reference the [Click] and [Tweepy] documentation as needed to grok advanced usage.

 ### Development and Testing
 Use [Pytest] for testing and [Black] for formatting/styling code.